tugrulates/blog/posts/Research.md

 tags: research ai graphics
 ---

 I published professionally and as a student.
-My research revolved around computer vision, computer graphics, video processing and content understanding.
+My research was about computer vision, computer graphics, video processing and content understanding.
 I want my publications to be available to everyone.
 You can find them here.

-You can find more information about these publications on [ResearchGate](https://www.researchgate.net/profile/Tugrul-Ates) and [Google Scholar](https://scholar.google.com/citations?user=ZdYOsOwAAAAJ).
+More information about these publications can be found on [ResearchGate](https://www.researchgate.net/profile/Tugrul-Ates) and [Google Scholar](https://scholar.google.com/citations?user=ZdYOsOwAAAAJ).

 ## Master's Thesis